This guide explains how to set preferences for:

 PerfectIt also allows you to set preferences for whether numbers are spelled out or written as numerals.
 You can choose different preferences for numbers 1–10, 11–20, and 21–100 (or for 0–9, 10–19, 20–99).

 In each case, the preference is set in exactly the same way as it was for lists.
 Simply find the relevant row in the Style Sheet Editor, click on it, select your preferred option from the dropdown menu and then click Insert.

 If you use Word styles in your document PerfectIt allows you to set capitalization preferences for certain headings (as long as these are defined using Word styles).
 You can choose between smart case, sentence case, initial capitals or uppercase for each heading level.
 The built-in heading levels that PerfectIt offers are Headings 1–9.
 However, you can modify these to suit any style.
 To switch to your own style names, type the phrase

-Alt: in the Style Notes box and then enter the name of the style you want to work with.
+Alt: in the Instructions box and then enter the name of the style you want to work with.
 Choose, for example, Heading 1, and set it to Sentence case.
-Then in the style note box you could write
+Then in the Instructions box you could write

 Alt: Emphasis.
 If you do that, PerfectIt will enforce sentence case for the style named ‘Emphasis’ instead of the style named ‘Heading 1’.